Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/advanced-topics/message-system/serverrpc.md

     }
 }
 ```
 In the above example, you will also notice that `MyGlobalServerRpc` takes a single parameter of type [`ServerRpcParams`](https://docs-multiplayer.unity3d.com/netcode/current/api/Unity.Netcode.ServerRpcParams).
-This parameter type is optional, but it can be very useful to identify **which client** was requesting the server invoke the RPC.
+This parameter type is optional, but it can be useful to identify **which client** was requesting the server invoke the RPC.
 The `ServerRpcParams.Receive.SenderClientId` property is automatically set upon the server receiving the `ServerRpc` request and used to get the server-side `NetworkClient` instance of the client (sender).
 :::important Best Practice
 Using the `ServerRpcParams.Receive.SenderClientId` property is considered the best practice to identify which client was invoking the `ServerRpc`.
 It isn't recommended to send the client identifier via an additional `ulong` parameter added to the `ServerRpc`:<br/>
 ```csharp